varoonsahgal/banking-app-java/exercises/Exercise3-FixPrimitiveObsession.md

 2. `private double balance;` - why?
 Using double for balances is a potential issue because financial values require precision and often have specific rules for handling (e.g., rounding, currency formats).

-      Your task: Create a Username value object that encapsulates any validation logic.
+      Your task: Create a Balance value object that encapsulates any validation logic.

 3. `private List<String> transactionHistory;` - why?
 Storing transaction history as a List<String> may be too simplistic